gianyrox/tasklapp/README.md

 Website URL: https://taskl.app

 ## Key Features
+- Connect with friends and build your network
-- Users can assign tasks to other users
+- Assign tasks to your friends
-- Users can view their assigned tasks
-- Users can view tasks assigned to other users
+- Complete tasks assigned by your friends
-- Performance tracking and ranking system
-- User statistics dashboard
+- Track task performance metrics (time, quality, completion rate)
+- Leaderboard to see how you and your friends compare
+- View tasks by friend - each friend gets their own task list

 ## Setup Instructions